emacsmirror/repeat-fu/readme.rst

    By convention, the following rules are followed for bundled presets.

-   - Any selection that uses the mouse cursor causes selection actions to be ignored as they can’t be repeated reliably.
+   - Any selection that uses the mouse cursor causes selection commands to be ignored as they can’t be repeated reliably.
    - Undo/redo commands wont be handled as a new edit to be repeated.
      This means it’s possible to undo the ``repeat-fu-execute`` and repeat the action at a different location instead of repeating the undo.